sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 })
 ```

-Every call to the high-level DSLs creates a `StreamsGraphNode` and add different metadata, according to the function called, to the state of the parents etc.
+Every call to the high-level DSLs creates a `StreamsGraphNode` and adds different metadata, according to the function called, to the state of the parents etc.

 For instance, when we do a `merge()`, this adds a `StreamsGraphNode` whose parents are the 2 original incoming KStreams `StreamsGraphNode`s.
 It also flags this new node as a _mergeNode_ and as _repartitionRequired_ if one of the original incoming KStreams already required repartitioning.
-When we're going to build the Topology, this node is going to be converted to a simple Processor with 2 parents, letting data pass through it, to its child.
+When we to build the Topology, each merge node is going to be converted to a Processor with 2 parents, that will let data pass through (to its child).

-But before that, Kafka Streams will try to optimize it and more globally, its Logical Plan.
+Before that, Kafka Streams will try to optimize its Logical Plan (the `StreamsGraphNode`s) before building the Physical Plan (the Processors).
 To do this, it relies on the medata we're talking about.

 ## StreamsBuilder to Topology